pantopic/turbokube/README.md

 <a href="https://www.digitalocean.com/?refcode=a16ca694958a&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge"><img src="https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%203.svg" alt="DigitalOcean Referral Badge" align="right" height="65"/></a>

 A fork of Virtual Kubelet's <a href="https://github.com/virtual-kubelet/virtual-kubelet/blob/main/cmd/virtual-kubelet/internal/provider/mock/mock.go">Mock Provider</a>
-designed specifically to load test the Kubernetes control plane.
-Simulate the load of a 10,000 node cluster using a handful of small virtual machines.
+created to load test the Kubernetes control plane.
+This allows us to use a handful of virtual machines to simulate the load that would be imposed on the Kubernetes control plane by a 10,000 node Kubernetes cluster.

 ## Once upon a time on LinkedIn…